xalitoarriaza/help/docs/mysql.md

 ssh -N -L 13306:my-app.mysql.eu2.frbit.com:3306 tunnel@tunnel.eu2.frbit.com
 ```

 `13306` is an arbitrary port.
 Choose something in the higher range (10000-65000).

 **This command will not reply with any message on success!
 If nothing shows up: you did right!** *This behavior is how most (all?)
 SSH clients are implemented and sadly we cannot issue any response message telling you that it worked.
-So mind: If you see no error, all is good.*
+So mind: if you see no error, all is good.*

 Once the tunnel is up, you can connect to your MySQL database with the `mysql` console client **from another terminal**: